CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description has a solid structure with an explicit 'Use when' clause and names specific architecture patterns, which is good.
-However, it lacks concrete action verbs beyond 'implement' and 'refactoring', and the trigger terms could be expanded to include common abbreviations and related concepts.
-The description is somewhat generic in its framing of backend systems, which could cause overlap with other backend-related skills.
+However, it lacks concrete action verbs beyond 'implement' and 'refactoring', and the trigger terms could be expanded to include common synonyms and abbreviations users would naturally use.
+The domain is somewhat broad ('backend systems') which creates moderate conflict risk with other backend-related skills.

 Suggestions

-Add more concrete actions such as 'define bounded contexts, create port/adapter interfaces, separate domain logic from infrastructure, structure dependency inversion layers'.
+Add more specific concrete actions such as 'define bounded contexts, create port/adapter interfaces, structure dependency injection layers, organize code into domain/application/infrastructure layers'.

-Expand trigger terms to include common variations like 'DDD', 'ports and adapters', 'onion architecture', 'layered architecture', 'separation of concerns', 'bounded contexts'.
+Expand trigger terms to include common variations users would say: 'DDD', 'ports and adapters', 'onion architecture', 'layered architecture', 'project structure', 'separation of concerns', 'dependency inversion'.

 DimensionReasoningScore